 W4MP/Dods booklet for new staff

 Have a look at the online version of the 98-page booklet we prepared for new staff following the May 2010 General Election.
-It will give you a very good idea of the scope of the work which Members’ Staff undertake both at Westminster and in constituency offices.
+Even though it’s several years old now, it will still give you a very good idea of the scope of the work which Members’ Staff undertake both at Westminster and in constituency offices.

 It’s here: Guide to Working for an MP.